tomjoht/learnapidoc/_docs/REST API specifications/pubapis_swagger.md

 6. Drag the **swagger.yaml** file that you created earlier into the same directory as the index.html file you just edited.
 Your file structure should look as follows:

     ```
-    ├── css
+    ├── swagger
-    ├── fonts
+    │   ├── favicon-16x16.png
-    ├── images
+    │   ├── favicon-32x32.png
-    ├── index.html
+    │   ├── index.html
+    │   ├── oauth2-redirect.html
+    │   ├── swagger-ui-bundle.js
+    │   ├── swagger-ui-bundle.js.map
+    │   ├── swagger-ui-standalone-preset.js
-    ├── lang
+    │   ├── swagger-ui-standalone-preset.js.map
-    ├── lib
+    │   ├── swagger-ui.css
-    ├── o2c.html
+    │   ├── swagger-ui.css.map
-    ├── swagger-ui.js
+    │   ├── swagger-ui.js
+    │   ├── swagger-ui.js.map
-    ├── swagger-ui.min.js
+    │   ├── swagger30.yml
-    └── swagger.yml
+    │   └── swagger_weather.yml
     ```

 7. Upload the folder to a web server and go to the folder path.
 For example, if you called your directory **dist** (leaving it unchanged), you would go to **http:/myserver.com/dist**.

     {: .note}
-    If you go to **http:/myserver.com/dist/index.html**, Swagger UI seems to get the path to the swagger.yml file wrong, writing it as **http:/myserver.com/dist/index.html/swagger.yml** instead.
-As a foolproof approach, code the absolute URL to swagger in the index file rather than the relative URL as you did with (`url = "swagger.yaml"`).
+    If you go to **http:/myserver.com/dist/index.html**, Swagger UI seems to get the path to the swagger_weather.yml file wrong, writing it as **http:/myserver.com/dist/index.html/swagger_weather.yml** instead.
+As a foolproof approach, you can code the absolute URL to the Swwagger file in the index file rather than the relative URL as you did with (`url: "swagger_weather.yaml"`).

 Here's [a sample Swagger UI folder uploaded](http://idratherbewriting.com/files/restapicourse/swagger/).

-Alternatively, you can download [XAMPP](https://www.apachefriends.org/index.html) to run a server locally on your own machine and move the files into XAMPP's **htdocs** folder, and then go to `localhost/<folder name>/index.html`.
+If you don't have easy access to a web server, you can download [XAMPP](https://www.apachefriends.org/index.html) to run a server locally on your own machine.
 For detailed instructions, see the [next section](#xampptutorial)

 ### c.
 View the Swagger UI Display Locally with XAMPP {#xampptutorial}